 - 783 data breaches reported in 2014

 Forbes reports that over the past 10 years, there have been more than 300 data breaches resulting in the theft of 100,000 or more records.
-And that’s just some of the data breaches that were publicly reported.
+And those are only some of the data breaches that were publicly reported.

 The Largest Data Breach in History

-Interestingly, the largest data breach in history indirectly involved Experian, one of the three main credit reporting agencies.
+The largest data breach in history indirectly involved Experian, one of the three main credit reporting agencies.
 Experian acquired a company called Court Ventures, which gathers and aggregates information from public records, in March 2012.
-At the time of acquisition, Court Ventures had a contract with a company called U.S. Info Search, enabling customers of U.S. Info Search to access U.S. Info Search’s data to find individuals’ addresses to determine which court records to review.
+At the time of acquisition, Court Ventures had a contract with a company called U.S. Info Search.
+The contract enabled customers of U.S. Info Search to access the company’s data to find individuals’ addresses that would help them determine which court records to review.

 Court Ventures sold information to a number of third parties, including a “Vietnamese fraudster service,” which then provided its own customers with the opportunity to look up personal information of Americans, including financial information and Social Security numbers, which was then used for identity theft in many cases.